-Secretary of the Council, N. Gorbunov
+Secretary of the Council, N. Gorbunov.

-On December 3rd the Council of People's Commissars resolved "to reduce the
+On December 3d the Council of People's Commissars resolved "to reduce the salaries of functionaries and employees in all Government institutions and establishments, general or special, without exception."

-To begin with, the Council fixed the salary of a People's Commissar at 500 rubles per month, with 100 rubles additional for each grown member of the family incapable of work...
+To begin with, the Council fixed the salary of a People's Commissar at 500 roubles per month, with 100 roubles additional for each grown member of the family incapable of work....

-This was the highest salary paid to any Government official...
+This was the highest salary paid to any Government official....

-[4] Countess Panina was arrested and brought to trial before the first Supreme Revolutionary Tribunal.
+Countess Panina was arrested and brought to trial before the first Supreme Revolutionary Tribunal.
 The trial is described in the chapter on "Revolutionary Justice" in my forthcoming volume, "Kornilov to Brest-Litovsk."
 The prisoner was sentenced to "return the money, and then be liberated to the public contempt."
 In other words, she was set free!